 - World’s Best Peanut Butter Bars

 - 8 cups popped popcorn (about 1 microwaveable bag, or ¼ cup kernels)

 - 3/4 teaspoon vanilla extract

-Line a jelly roll pan with parchment paper or tinfoil sprayed lightly with nonstick cooking spray.
-Add popcorn to pan in an even layer and place in the oven to warm
+- Line a jelly roll pan with parchment paper.
+Add popcorn to a large pan, spread out in an even layer.

-Bring to a boil over medium heat, stirring occasionally.
-As soon as the caramel starts to gently boil, boil for 2 minutes, stirring.
+- Bring to a boil over medium heat, stirring occasionally.
+As soon as the caramel starts to gently boil, boil for 2 minutes, stirring constantly.

-Immediately drizzle caramel over popcorn.
-Toss gently with a spatula until coated.
+- Immediately drizzle caramel over popcorn.
+Toss gently with a spatula until the popcorn is evenly coated.

-Bake for 45 minutes, stirring the popcorn every 15 minutes.
+- Bake at 200 degrees F for 45 minutes, stirring the popcorn every 15 minutes.